ksyaren/itsmevsyellow/README.md

 XAMPP stands for "Cross-Platform (X), Apache (A), MariaDB/MySQL (M), PHP (P), and Perl (P)."
 It is a free and open-source software package designed for web developers and individuals who need a web server environment on their computer.
 XAMPP allows you to easily set up a web server on your computer for developing and testing web applications.

 ### AS A CONCLUSION
 The project is currently only working locally, but it will be improved and completed over time.
-If you want to see the visual version of the project, you can see the visual version of the project from my linkedin account on my profile.
+If you want to see the visual version of the project, you can check out projectSS folder.